Axis-Fi/axis-core/lib/g-uni-v1-core/README.md

     ```

 Note that these scripts will not deploy to a particular chain if there have been no changes to the contracts since the last deployment on that chain.
 To override this, pass the `--reset` flag.

+## Verification

+1. Verify the contracts:

+    ```shell
+    HARDHAT_NETWORK="<chain name>" yarn run verify
+    ```

+    - If hardhat reports that a network is not supported, specify the API url using `--api-url <url>`

+NOTE: The GUniFactory contract will require additional steps to enable it to be viewed as a proxy.